 Jesus is disobedient to the rulers of his time; the “scribes and Pharisees,” so too “the Sanhedrin.”
 He will not be chained by them, made subservient to their divisive rules or system.
 He is free and encourages others to be free.
-He encourages people’s common unity; “be reconciled with your brother.”
-As agitating as the … Continue reading “The Inchained”
+Join in common unity; “be reconciled with your brother.”
+Rulers are more agitated Jesus … Continue reading “The Inchained”

 Stop Supporting the Troops

 Abram in the Old Testament is set to wage war.
-He “mustered three hundred and eighteen of his retainers, born in his house, and went in pursuit.”
-Retainers are armed soldiers, men born into debt/slavery to a tribal warlord, and used as troops.
-Upon Abram’s victory, Melchizedek, allied with Abram, “brought out bread and wine, … Continue reading “Stop Supporting the Troops”
+He “mustered three hundred and eighteen of his slaves, born in his house, and went in pursuit.”
+Upon Abram’s victory, Melchizedek, allied with Abram, “brought out bread and wine, and being a priest of God Most High, he blessed Abram.”
+“Then Abram gave him a … Continue reading “Stop Supporting the Troops”

 Might

 What is the mightiness John the Baptist proclaims in this Sunday’s Gospel when he says: “One mightier than I is coming after me.”
-John himself is mighty; spiritually and morally.
+John himself is mighty.
 He’s able to withstand imprisonment and torture by the ruling class.
 They inflict these because of his criticism of them.
 What makes Jesus mightier?
-Jesus … Continue reading “Might”
+Jesus is as mighty, … Continue reading “Might”

 Conscientious Authority